MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ### Local script for Mac

-When you run the local script on Mac, it creates a trust with Azure Active Directory if that trust doesn't already exist.
-It enrolls the Mac in Microsoft Intune if it isn't already enrolled, and then onboards the Mac to Defender for Business.
+When you run the local script on Mac, it creates a trust with Azure Active Directory (if that trust doesn't already exist), enrolls the Mac in Microsoft Intune (if it isn't already enrolled), and then onboards the Mac to Defender for Business.
 We recommend that you onboard up to 10 devices at a time using this method.

 1. Go to the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), and sign in.